Law of Barbuda: Barbuda Land Regulations

 The Barbuda Land Regulations constitute a legal document that delineates the requisites for obtaining recognition as a Barbudan, a necessary qualification for participation in the island's distinctive land system.
 According to the stipulations of the act, a Barbudan is defined as an individual who was born in Barbuda and has at least one grandparent who shares the same birthplace.
 Furthermore, the act extends recognition to children born to at least one Barbudan parent, irrespective of the place of birth.
 These criteria are explicitly detailed within the relevant section of the act.

 In addition, the regulations encompass clauses pertaining to the export of timber and the licensing of coal burning.
 Precisely, the regulations prohibit the export of Barbudan timber and mandate that individuals or entities engaged in timber harvesting acquire a Barbudan timber license.
 Furthermore, those involved in coal burning are obligated to secure a coal burning license, as outlined by the regulations.

 2014

 Barbuda (Coastal Zoning and Management) Regulations

 These regulations comprise a set of guidelines that establish the maritime boundaries of the region and delineate diverse marine geographical features around Barbuda.
 These regulations also aim to protect these features and ensure their preservation for future generations.

 Barbuda (Fisheries) Regulations

 The Barbuda Coastal Management Advisory Committee and the Barbuda Senior Fisheries Officer were established by this law.
 These positions are appointed by the Barbuda Council, with the exception of one member of the committee who is appointed by the Defence Force and serves as a coast guard officer.

 Barbuda (National Parks Authority) Establishment Regulations

 The Barbuda (National Parks Authority) Establishment Regulations is a legal document that outlines the framework for the establishment of a parks authority in Barbuda.
-This document serves as a constitution for the Barbudan parks authority, providing guidelines for its operations and management.
-It is an important regulatory tool that ensures the protection and preservation of the natural resources and wildlife in Barbuda's parks.
-The regulations provide a clear framework for the establishment of the parks authority, its functions, and the roles and responsibilities of its members.
-They also outline the procedures for the appointment of the authority's members and the management of its finances.
-Overall, the Barbuda National Parks Authority Establishment Regulations play a crucial role in the effective management and conservation of Barbuda's natural parks and resources.